Close Menu

 If Download Festival 2025 is to be believed, this is a summer of unseriousness.

 At this past weekend’s Download Festival [13-15 June], we saw 90s icons Vengaboys pumping ‘We Like To Party’ to a crowd of enthusiastic metalheads.
-McFly played a mix of Metallica and incredibly feel good, pre-watershed pop to a main stage Saturday crowd.
+McFly played a mix of Metallica and incredibly feel good, pre-watershed pop to a main stage Friday night crowd.
 Instead of this being an incredibly regrettable decision from the band, the British foursome were officially welcomed by the Download faithful with a circle pit of approval.

 Festivals such as Mighty Hoopla, who recently brought a mix of noughties stalwarts and Eurovision icons to London’s Brockwell Park, have been proven themselves to be major festival triumphs with somewhat unconventional line-ups.
 Holiday park adult-only weekenders and tribute act festivals creatively named things like ‘GlastonBarry‘ thrive, while many festivals continue to struggle.